yiochou/Resume/README.md

 ##### Tech: NodeJS, PostgresSQL, GCP, K8S, BigQuery, Dataflow, CircleCI, Firebase, React

 - Developed new features of podcast hosting service and podcast player.
 Refactored the legacy code base.
-- Built alerting system on GCP, and integrated with Slack to notify developers actively if incident occrrs.
+- Built alert system on GCP, and integrated with Slack to notify developers in real-time.
-- Scheduled ETL cron jobs to process data stored in BigQuery, and aggregated for the purpose of analytics and podcast ranking.
+- Scheduled ETL cron jobs to process and aggregate BigQuery data for performance analytics of podcast shows and podcast rankings.
-- Migrated database from Firestore (NoSQL) to PostgresSQL without downtime, and cleaned up dirty documents to consistent records.
+- Migrated database from Firestore (NoSQL) to PostgresSQL with zero downtime, and transformed dirty documents into consistent records.
-- Supported frontend team (using React, Redux, and configure Prerender), app team (using Flutter)。
+- Supported frontend team (React, Redux, and Prerender), app team (Flutter)。

 ### <span> LJIT.io, Frontend/Backend Engineer </span> 2018/5 - 2020/2

 ##### Tech: NodeJS, Express.js, MongoDB, MySQL, Redis, AWS S3, React/Redux, Webpack, Docker

 - LJIT.io was an outsourcing company.
-Developed various projects and touched multiple technology.
-At first, I was frontend developer, but then dedicated to backend development.
+Developed various projects and utilized multiple technology.
+Played both frontend and backend roles.
-- On blockchain game (dapp) project: Modified a smart contract and deployed to ethereum.
-Besides, developed website with React, Redux, and interacted with deployed smart contract.
+- Blockchain game (dapp) project: Modified a smart contract and deployed to ethereum.
+Developed website with React, Redux, and web3 to interact with the deployed smart contract.
-- On video streaming platform project: Developed both frontend and backend, and designed database schema.
-Stored video files to aws s3, and deployed CDN to improve viewer experience.
+- Video streaming platform project: Engineered frontend, backend, and database schema design.
+Stored video files on AWS S3, and deployed CDN for better viewer experience.
-- On gambling platform project: Developed various algorithms of lotteries and wrote unit tests.
-Helped team spending less times on writing tests, by programming a script that converted test cases to unit tests code.
-Introduced two-factor authentication into login process.
+- Gambling platform project: Implemented various lottery algorithms and unit tests.
+Saved the team significant time on writing tests by introducing template for test code auto generation.
+Launched/Established two-factor authentication.
 - Took an active part in study group, and shared topics like SOLID, React/Redux, Database Transaction/Isolation and so on.

 ---